 Meet Dr. Michal

-Dr. Michal Pearl Waldfogel is a licensed naturopathic doctor who brings two decades of experience in education, facilitation and community-building to her work in healthcare.
-She chose to study naturopathic medicine because it encourages out-of-the box, critical thinking that recognizes the relationship between emotional and spiritual wellbeing with physical health.
-In short, she wanted to become the kind of doctor that she was looking for herself!
+Hello, thanks for stopping by!
+I’m Dr. Michal, a naturopathic doctor practicing in Philadelphia, PA.
+After a decade of experience in education, facilitation and community-building I chose to study naturopathic medicine because it encourages out-of-the box, critical thinking that recognizes the relationship between emotional and spiritual wellbeing with physical health.
+In short, I wanted to become the kind of doctor that I was looking for myself

 The modern healthcare system would have you believe that you're broken when really it's broken